Plan the development of your brewery for the second quarter of 2023

 «Potpourri Packs»

-Packs offering different beverage categories (with AND alcohol-free) could become popular as practical variety-packs, although they are difficult for most breweries to make (not to mention the Evin Law, of course).
+Packs offering different categories of drinks (alcoholic AND non-alcoholic) could become popular as practical variety-packs, although they would be difficult for most breweries to implement (not to mention the Evin Law, of course).

 Generation Z has more beverage options than previous generations, including a mature range of craft beers, wines, spirits and the emerging fourth category (the Beyond Beer segment).